 See: COVID-19: Cancellation of Key Stage 4 and 5 External Examinations Summer 2020

 Currently, a system is in place to provide meals/vouchers for children who are eligible for Free School Meals and packed lunches for those in hubs.
 DESC is absorbing the additional cost of the vouchers and the packed lunches.

 It works with other Government Departments and agencies to deliver services for children, including safeguarding and needs-based assistance.

-It runs the Youth Service, which offers play and youth clubs and special projects, Adventure Education at two outdoor learning centres, the Youth Arts Centre and Café Laare.
+It runs the Youth Service, which offers play and youth clubs and special projects, Adventure Education at two outdoor learning centres and Café Laare.

 It runs Manx Sport and Recreation and the NSC, the Villa Marina and Gaiety Theatre, arts development and the Youth Arts Centre and is the sponsoring Department for the semi-autonomous bodies Isle of Man Sport and the Isle of Man Arts Council.